isc-projects/bind9/bin/named/named.rst

 .. option:: -M option

-   This option sets the default memory context options.
-If set to ``external``, the internal memory manager is bypassed in favor of system-provided memory allocation functions.
-If set to ``fill``, blocks of memory are filled with tag values when allocated or freed, to assist debugging of memory problems. ``nofill`` disables this behavior, and is the default unless :program:`named` has been compiled with developer options.
+   This option sets the default (comma-separated) memory context options.
+The possible flags are:

+   - ``fill``: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if :program:`named` has been compiled with ``--enable-developer``.

+   - ``nofill``: disable the behavior enabled by ``fill``; this is the implicit default unless :program:`named` has been compiled with ``--enable-developer``.

 .. option:: -m flag